Will the pound, which has been weakening against the U.S. dollar, rebound, or should we wait and see?

 - Japan Corporate Services Price Index

-Today, the Japanese Corporate Services Price Index will be released at 8:50, the RBA minutes at 10:30, U.S. durable goods orders at 21:30,at 10:00 PM, the U.S. Q2 Housing Price Index and the S&P/Case-Shiller Home Price Index; at 11:00 PM, remarks by a member of the Bank of England’s Monetary Policy Committee (MPC), the Richmond Fed Manufacturing Index, and the Conference Board Consumer Confidence Index; at 2:00 AM, a U.S. 2-year Treasury auction; and at 3:30 AM, remarks by Bank of Canada Governor Macklem.I want to wait and see whether the pound, which has been weakening against the US dollar, will show signs of recovery.
+Today, the Japanese Corporate Services Price Index will be released at 8:50, the RBA minutes will be published at 10:30, U.S. durable goods orders will be released at 21:30, the U.S. second-quarter housing price index and the S&P/Case-Shiller housing price index will be released at 22:00,at 23:00, remarks by a member of the Bank of Manchester’s Monetary Policy Committee (MPC), the U.S. Richmond Fed Manufacturing Index, and the U.S. Conference Board Consumer Confidence Index; at 26:00, a U.S. 2-year Treasury auction; and at 27:30, remarks by Bank of Canada (BOC) Governor Macleam.I’d like to wait and see whether the pound, which has been weakening against the U.S. dollar, will show signs of recovery.